solids4foam/solids4foam.github.io/documentation/solid-models.md

 #### Updated Lagrangian Formulation

 In the form given above, Nanson's relation expresses a mapping between the deformed and initial configurations; however, the expression can equivalently be given between any two configurations.
-Another common approach is to give Nanson's relation in terms of the deformed configuration and the configuration at the end of the last time step (the so called *updated* configuration) (Figure 2):
+Another common approach is to give Nanson's relation in terms of the deformed configuration and the configuration at the end of the last time step (the so-called *updated* configuration) (Figure 2):

 $$
     \boldsymbol{\Gamma} = j \boldsymbol{f}^{-T} \cdot \boldsymbol{\Gamma}_u